What Do You Really Want? Why Success Comes to Those Who Have Clarity

-It’s surprising the number of people who don’t know what they want or what they want to achieve.
+It’s surprising that few people know what they want or what they want to achieve.

-They know what they don’t want, but many people struggle with identifying what they want to do or where they want to be in 5, 10, or even 20 years’ time.
+Most people know what they don’t want, but many struggle with identifying what they want to do or where they want to be in 5, 10, or even 20 years’ time.
 What they want is vague and uncertain, their mind foggy and easily distracted.

 Some simply can’t make a decision.
 There’s too much choice.
 They get overwhelmed by the decision-making process and ultimately choose not to decide on anything.
 For these people, the fence sitters, no choice is the best choice.

 Others fear the responsibility of making a decision.
 Anything that requires a choice between two or more options and they fail miserably.
 They won’t commit to a decision because they have a distinct fear of responsibility.

 But in life you can’t avoid decisions.
 At some point responsibility lands in your lap and demands ownership.
 Nor can you sit on the fence forever.
 Complacency is not an option if you’re committed to the Life Leadership journey, and so too is avoiding decisions.

 So be brave, take responsibility, and choose what you want.